lwmqn/shepherd/README.md

 *************************************************
 <a name="API_maintain"></a>
 ### .maintain([clientIds,][callback])
 Maintains the network.
-This will refresh all Client Device records on qserver by rediscovering each remote device.
-Only the specified Client Device records will be refresh if calling with an array of `clientIds`.
+This will refresh all Client Devices on qserver by rediscovering each remote device.
+Only the specified Client Devices will be refresh if calling with an array of `clientIds`.

 **Arguments:**

-1. `clientIds` (_Array_): Client id of the remote devices to refresh from.
+1. `clientIds` (_String[]_): An array of Client ids.
-2. `callback` (_Function_): `function (err, clientIds) { ... }`.
+2. `callback` (_Function_): `function (err, results) { ... }`.
 Get called after the maintenance finished.
-The `clientIds` is an array to indicate the Client Devices that are successfully refreshed.
-The entry will be `undefined` for a Client Device if there were something going wrong, e.g. Device not found.
+The `results` is an array to indicate whether each Client Device is successfully refreshed.
+Each entry in `results` is an object of `{ clientId, result }`, where `result` is a Boolean value to tell the success of refreshment.

 **Returns:**